China's Global Dreams Give Its Neighbors Nightmares

 It’s hard to argue the point.
 While the United States is an obstacle on China’s maritime borders, it barely registers as an annoyance when China looks west, across Central Asia, to Europe.
 There, China hopes to employ its foreign exchange reserves, which are the largest in the world, its construction expertise, the lending power of its state-run banks, and its excess (and world-leading) capacity in steel, aluminum, and concrete production, to integrate not only infrastructure but information flows, financial systems, and customs clearance practices as well, winning deference in the process.

-Beijing doesn’t disguise the self-interest woven into BRI.
-In China’s telling, BRI will be good for everyone, but especially good for China.
+Beijing doesn’t disguise the self-interest woven into the BRI.
+In China’s telling, the BRI will be good for everyone, but especially good for China.
 As a People’s Daily “manifesto” published in early 2018 put it: “The world needs China … That creates broad strategic room for our efforts to uphold peace and development and gain an advantage” (emphasis added).
 At a private meeting held in Washington in February, a Beijing-based scholar twice confided that the true purpose of the BRI was to internationalize China’s currency, the renminbi.
 By making the renminbi the official currency of BRI transactions, the scholar explained, China would challenge the U.S. dollar’s status as the premier mode of global exchange even though the renminbi is tightly managed by Beijing.
 China may require participants in BRI projects to accept Chinese standards of justice as well as its currency.
 In an underreported story, China is setting up new courts in Beijing, Xian, and Shenzhen to adjudicate BRI disputes.

-The praise lavished on Xi and BRI by China’s party-media, furthermore, suggest BRI is less about benefitting China’s partners than strengthening domestic support for China’s Communist Party.
+The praise lavished on Xi and the BRI by China’s party-media, furthermore, suggest the BRI is less about benefitting China’s partners than strengthening domestic support for China’s Communist Party.
 Chinese enthusiasm for Xi’s vision is reaching absurd heights.
 At a Beijing conference which the authors attended in late 2017, a Chinese foreign-policy analyst claimed that Xi’s vision could not only guide the peaceful development of the human race, but would benefit non-human animal species and plants as well.
-There is reason to think such fulsome nonsense, now as during the Mao era, serves to mask Chinese doubts about the wisdom of BRI.
+There is reason to think such fulsome nonsense, now as during the Mao era, serves to mask Chinese doubts about the wisdom of the BRI.

 Nonetheless, China’s framing of Eurasian integration now drives policy discussions worldwide; it is the BRI, not Russia’s Eurasian Economic Union or the United States’ all-but-forgotten New Silk Road initiative that captures imaginations and headlines.
 No one can accuse Xi of thinking small.
-Eurasia and Africa, which remain the short-term focus of BRI, comprise 57 percent of the world’s landmass, 86 percent of its population, and 65 percent of its GDP.
+Eurasia and Africa, which remain the short-term focus of the BRI, comprise 57 percent of the world’s landmass, 86 percent of its population, and 65 percent of its GDP.
 The BRI vision — the economic integration of these regions through infrastructure — would be a historic achievement.
 It is already accepted as commonplace that existing regional transportation networks cannot be connected, nor can new ones be built, unless China plays a major role in the financing and construction of highways, rail systems, pipelines, and ports.

 But Xi’s BRI plan is as vague as its promised $1 trillion in investments is enticing.
 Despite Xi’s lofty promises, China’s total foreign direct investments have grown along the same trajectory established before the BRI was announced, and actually fell in BRI nations in 2016.
 And though it’s early days for the BRI, the program has so far generated few smashing successes and experts remain skeptical that Eurasian rail networks can ever compete with the low costs of ocean transport.
 Nor is it clear that China’s branding, cash, and ambition can overcome the uneven development, political and cultural diversity, age-old hatreds, and daunting geography of the World-Island.

 Accordingly, reactions to China’s proffered largesse have been mixed.
 Russia, Kazakhstan, and even Pakistan harbor deep suspicions despite official enthusiasm.
-The G-7 nations, India, and Japan have declined to endorse the initiative despite China’s constant pleading, primarily because they see BRI as China’s bid for global dominance.
+The G-7 nations, India, and Japan have declined to endorse the initiative despite China’s constant pleading, primarily because they see the BRI as China’s bid for global dominance.
 Despite doubts about the feasibility and revisionist tendencies of the BRI, however, Xi’s signature program is winning support from Thailand to Tajikistan to Greece.
-Seventy-one Eurasian countries have “joined” the initiative, although it is not clear what joining entails.
+Seventy-one countries have “joined” the initiative, although it is not clear what joining entails.

 But while Xi speaks in certainties, China’s Russian and Kazakh partners are more circumspect.
 They welcome Chinese investment when it suits them, but do not embrace Xi’s calls for a “community of common future” overseen by a benevolent China.
 Such doubts need not be fatal to Eurasian infrastructure integration, but widespread unease over China’s growing power indicates that many of China’s neighbors will not march under Beijing’s banner, even if they benefit from its wealth.